 Transaction processing and confirmation #

-Let us look at how we communicate to the sender about the processing of a transaction after it has been broadcasted.
+Let us look at how we communicate to the sender about the processing of a transaction after it has been broadcast.
 There are three main states that you would want to inform or notify the sender of:

 Pending/Unconfirmed – The transaction is successfully in the nodes’ memory pool and is being propagated throughout the network.
-The fee market can sometimes be volatile, and the “time until the first confirmation” may change from what was estimated when they had initially broadcasted the transaction.
+The fee market can sometimes be volatile, and the “time until the first confirmation” may change from what was estimated when they had initially broadcast the transaction.
 While pending, inform the sender of when they can expect the first transaction confirmation.

-1 confirmation – The transaction has been selected by miners and included in a block.
+First confirmation – The transaction has been selected by miners and included in a block.
 Since a reorganization can still happen, a transaction with one confirmation can also be considered a pending state by the receiver.
 This is a good point to notify the sender.

-6 confirmations – Commonly regarded as when the final settlement of the payment happens.
+Sixth confirmation – Commonly regarded as when the final settlement of the payment happens.
 Merchants, for example, would only be willing to release the product or service at this point.

 - Clearly indicate the state of the outgoing transaction